dargap3/next/notes.md

 ## 1. General Concepts

-- Next js is a React framework for buildind full-stack web applications.
+- Next js is a React framework for building full-stack web applications.
 - It uses React for building user interfaces but provides additional features that enable you to build production-ready applications, including routing, optimized rendering, data fetching, bundling, compiling, and more.
-- Opinions and conventions should be followed to implemennt these features.
+- Opinions and conventions should be followed to implement these features.

 ## 2. React Server Components